Biosecurity & Antarctic photography

 Be respectful of the wildlife

 This is the golden rule of wildlife watching and photographing in Antarctica.
-As the wildlife in Antarctica is unafraid of humans, there can be a tendency to get too close to the wildlife.
+As the wildlife in Antarctica is unafraid of humans, there can be a tendency to get too close to the wildlife - or for wildlife to get too close to you!

-If a penguin approaches you, move slowly and quietly out of its path, to maintain the 5-metre distance as per IAATO regulations for interactions with Antarctic birds.
+If a penguin approaches you, move slowly and quietly out of its path, to maintain the 5 metre / 16 foot distance as per IAATO regulations for interactions with Antarctic birds.

 Photography in Antarctica